Home Loan Guide

 If you are going on maternity leave or are already on maternity leave, don't worry.
 Some Lenders can still use your income providing that you have a letter from your current employer stating your date of return and salary.

+Enquire Now.
 Book Your FREE Home Loan Strategy Session

 As you can imagine, the higher your savings, the better you look to the Lenders.